GTFO (song)

-"GTFO" (an abbreviation for "Get the fuck out") is a song by American singer and songwriter Mariah Carey.
+"GTFO" (an abbreviation for "Get the fuck out") is a song by American singer-songwriter Mariah Carey.
 On September 13, 2018, Epic Records released the song as a promotional single from Carey's fifteenth studio album Caution.
 "GTFO" was written by Carey, Bibi Bourelly, Porter Robinson, Paul "Nineteen85" Jeffries and Jordan Manswell, with the latter two also producing the song.
 It samples Porter Robinson's 2014 song "Goodbye to a World".

 Release

 Carey announced "GTFO" would be the first promotional single from her then upcoming fifteenth studio album with the release via press release.

 Critical reception

 Israel Daramola from Spin was positive, calling it a "ghostly, tender record with a magnetic rhythm".
 Randall Colburn from Consequence of Sound praised Carey's vocal performance and the song's instrumentation, noting "the song's dreamy flow clashes compellingly."
 R. Eric Thomas of Elle was also positive stating the track was "[a] sultry mid-tempo addition", noted that song "enters a grand tradition of songs about being told to get out."
 Billboard editor Gil Kaufman described the song's production as "spiky".
 It was included at number 59 on Idolator's list of the 100 best singles of 2018, and at number 92 on NPR's list of the 100 best songs of 2018.